kkelchte/kkelchte.github.io/docs/2019-02-22_notes_on_experiments.md

 _imagenet pretrained speeds up learning and decreases overfitting_ For VGG16 SGD from scratch / imagenetpretrained is compared over different learning rates.

 _optimizers can increase learning rate without overfitting_ For VGG16 with SGD, ADAM and ADADELTA are compared for 'best' learning rate in pretrained setting.
-Possibly add the same setting for alex net?

 Plot curves of validation accuracy and table final test accuracies with std over different seeds.